 Define your buyer personas

-If your answer is no, you need to put Buyer Personas at the basis of your marketing plan.
+If your answer is no, you need to put the Buyer persona on the basis of your marketing plan.

 A buyer persona is a semi-fictional representation of your ideal customer based on market research and real data about your existing customers.
 It’s an image that goes beyond the typical demographic definition to actually provide in-depth portraits of your consumers.